ecmwf/open-ecpds/README.md

 > **Note on FTP:** OpenECPDS fully supports FTP in production deployments.
 However, FTP passive mode (PASV) is not compatible with Docker port mapping — the server advertises its internal container address for data connections, which external clients cannot reach.
 For that reason, FTP is disabled in this standalone image.
 Use SFTP (port 7022) as a drop-in alternative for file transfers in Docker.

+### Populate some data

+The standalone image ships with a few example destinations (e.g. `hourly_aq`), but they start out empty and switched off.
+Before testing the protocols below, log into the Monitoring UI and start one or two of them so there is some data to experiment with:

+1. Open `https://localhost:8443` and log in as `admin` / `admin2021`.
+2. On the main page, in the **Transmission** section, select **Destinations**.
+3. Click a destination's name (e.g. `hourly_aq`) in the table to open its **Data** page.
+4. Click the green **Start Destination** (▶) button above the transfers table.

+Once started, the destination retrieves files from its source host and makes them available through the Data Portal, so the commands below have something to list and download.

 ### Testing the protocols

 All examples below use the pre-configured `test / test2021` account.
 The container uses a self-signed certificate — pass the appropriate insecure/skip-verify flag for each tool.